Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Main results

 If $\psi_\mu'(0) = \int_\bT u \mu(\dint u) \neq 0$, then the analytic function $\psi_\mu$ has an inverse on some sufficiently small disk around the origin and the \textit{$S$-transform} of $\mu$ is defined by

 The \emph{free unitary normal distribution} $\fnorm_{\sigma^2}$ with parameter $\sigma^2>0$ introduced in~\cite[Lemmas~6.3]{bercovici_voiculescu_levy_hincin}, is a probability measure on $\bT$ with

-The next theorem summarizes some properties of the free unitary normal distributions; see Figure~\ref{fig:densities} for the plots of their densities and~\cite[Section~5]{kabluchko_rep_diff_free_poi} for similar properties of the free unitary Poisson distribution. \begin{theorem} The density of the free unitary normal distribution $\fnorm_{\sigma^2}$ w.r.t.\ the length measure on $\bT$ is given by
+The next theorem summarizes some properties of the free unitary normal distributions; see Figure~\ref{fig:densities} for the plots of their densities.
+Almost all of these properties are known from the work of Biane~\cite{biane}, \cite[Proposition~10]{biane_segal_bargmann}; see also the discussion in~\cite[Proposition 2.24]{kemp} and~\cite[Remark~6.8]{levy_schur_weyl} for further pointers to the literature.
+For similar properties of the free unitary Poisson distribution we refer to~\cite[Section~5]{kabluchko_rep_diff_free_poi}. \begin{theorem} The density of the free unitary normal distribution $\fnorm_{\sigma^2}$ w.r.t.\ the length measure on $\bT$ is given by

 where $\zeta_{\sigma^2/4}(\cdot)$ is the function appearing in Theorem~\ref{theo:riemann_surface_z_i}.
 The distribution $\fnorm_{\sigma^2}$ is invariant under complex conjugation meaning that $f_{\sigma^2}(\eee^{\ii \theta}) = f_{\sigma^2}(\eee^{-\ii \theta})$. \begin{itemize} \item[(a)] For $\sigma^2>4$, the function $\theta \mapsto f_{\sigma^2}(\eee^{\ii \theta})$ is strictly positive and real analytic on $\R$. \item[(b)] For $0<\sigma^2<4$, the function $\theta \mapsto f_{\sigma^2}(\eee^{\ii \theta})$ is continuous on its period $[-\pi,\pi]$.
 It is strictly positive and real-analytic on the interval $(-m_{\sigma^2}, +m_{\sigma^2})$, and vanishes on its complement $[-\pi,\pi]\backslash (-m_{\sigma^2}, +m_{\sigma^2})$, where